josecoelhoaudio/josecoelhoaudio/README.md

   <a href="https://www.instagram.com/josecoelhoaudio/">Instagram</a>
 </p>

-<h3 align="center"> Here you can find projects that i worked on as well as experiences </h3>
+<h3 align="center"> Below you will find an overview of my academic background and my professional career as an audio engineer in live audio and broadcast sports context.
+You can also explore my projects, which focus heavily on audio programming, sound design, and field recording.  </h3>

 ---